Skip to main content

 Read, create, edit, and delete access to all PMM custom objects.

-Users such as program directors and managers who set the direction for your programs and need to create and edit all PMM records.
+Users such as program directors and managers who set the direction for your programs and create and edit all PMM records.
 Your admin should have this permission set, too.

 PMM: Deliver